plasmatech8/react-practice/Become a React Developer/React.js Essential Training/README.md

 ## 03. React Components

-Instead of function-based components, we can use class-based components.
+Instead of function-based components, we can use **class-based components**.

 Destructuring can be used to make variables more convenient to access.